Brandon Research and Development Centre

 Areas of Research

-Research at the Brandon RDC is focused on developing new and improved varieties of wheat, oats and barley, sustainable and profitable crop production systems, and agro-ecosystems.
+Research at the Brandon RDC is focused on developing new and improved varieties of wheat, oats and barley, cereal genomics, sustainable and profitable crop production systems, and agro-ecosystems, soil and nutrient management, hydrology, agro-meterology.

-The Brandon RDC supports innovative research, development, technology and knowledge transfer activities related to the following AAFC Science Sector Strategies:
+The Brandon RDC carries out innovative research, development, technology and knowledge transfer activities in support of AAFC's Strategic Plan for Science, which include: